 When we arrived, the museum was not busy, which made my son feel relaxed.
 Although the Christmas season is over, they provided my son with an: “Engineering Elves Trail”.
 He thoroughly enjoyed going around the hangars trying to find where the elves were hiding.
 This was also an excellent bonding activity for us.

-Visiting Shuttleworth really made us both appreciate the careful precision and technique it takes to design and construct an aircraft.
+Visiting Shuttleworth really made us both appreciate the careful precision and technique it takes to design and construct an vintage aircraft.

-We ended our tour by visiting the gift shop, where my son purchased a 3D poster.
+After looking at all the vintage aircraft, we ended our tour by visiting the gift shop, where my son purchased a 3D poster.